(photo credit: AP)

-He and President Evo Morales were expected to sign accords that Bolivian officials say could help them better tap the continent's second-largest natural gas reserves after Venezuela's and drum up urgently needed agricultural investment.
+He and President Evo Morales were expected to sign accords that Bolivian officials say could help them better tap the continent's second-largest natural gas reserves after Venezuela's and drum up urgently needed agricultural and infrastructure investment.

-Ahmadinejad is then Caracas-bound to meet Venezuelan leader Hugo Chavez.
+Then Ahmadinejad is then Caracas-bound to meet Venezuelan leader Hugo Chavez.

 On the heels of a UN General Assembly appearance in which he exacerbated concerns about Iranian bellicosity, Ahmadinejad's trip south underscores his strengthening links to Latin American nations also including Nicaragua and Ecuador even as the United States tries to isolate him internationally.